 Nunavut separated from the NWT to better look after its own interests and, two decades later, the Kitikmeot region should consider doing the same.

-That’s the viewpoint of Charlie Lyall, an entrepreneur and former Kitikmeot Inuit Association president from Taloyoak.
+That’s the viewpoint of Charlie Lyall, an entrepreneur and former Kitikmeot Corporation president from Taloyoak.

 “We’re always treated as a poor cousin,” Lyall says, offering the Republic of Kitikmeot as a possible remedy.

 He suggests that he’s not alone in thinking that way.